cardano-scaling/website/monthly/2025-08-monthly.md

 ### Prototyping SNARK circuit for Mithril certificates

-We have been working on creating a Mithril certificate with a multi-signature that meets specific requirements for on-chain deployment.
-The current concatenation proof approach does not meet our constraints, as it exceeds 150 kB with full stake distribution of approximately 2,000 individual signatures, which is too large for on-chain storage (we need < 16 kB).
+We worked on creating a Mithril certificate with a multi-signature that meets specific requirements for on-chain deployment.
+The current concatenation proof approach does not meet these constraints, as it exceeds 150 kB with a full stake distribution of approximately 2,000 individual signatures.
+This size is too large for on-chain storage (our target is < 16 kB).

 #### Requirements and solution